 Dr. Paswel Marenya currently is a Senior Scientist and Economist at the International Maize and Wheat Improvement Center (CIMMYT).
 He is currently the global coordinator of the SIMLESA project based at the CIMMYT Nairobi offices.
-Hi research interests has variously working on the analysis of pathways and impacts of technology adoption among smallholder maize farmers within the framework of sustainable intensification.
-His work has been in maize based smallholder systems of East and Southern Africa.
-He has analyzed and published work on farmer policy farmers’ preferences for supporting technology adoption among maize farmers in Malawi, soil quality mediated returns to fertilizer and macro impacts of disease tolerant varieties.
+His research work involves previously working on the analysis of pathways and impacts of technology adoption among smallholder maize farmers within the framework of sustainable intensification.
+His work has been in maize based smallholder systems of Eastern and Southern Africa.
+He has analyzed and published work on farmer policy, farmers’ preferences for supporting technology adoption among maize farmers in Malawi, soil quality mediated returns to fertilizer and macro impacts of disease tolerant varieties.
 He is currently working on understanding the most effective investment priorities for strengthening climate smart agriculture in eastern and southern Africa.
 Dr. Marenya holds an MSc in Applied Economics and PhD in Natural Resources Policy and Management both from Cornell University.

 Gender and International Development specialist who has expertise in gender analysis, rural agricultural development, seed systems, sustainable intensification and African political economy.
 Previously worked as a researcher for the Mo Ibrahim Index of African Governance, Partners AIDS Research Center and consulted for the World Bank Group, USA.